openvinotoolkit/training_extensions/docs/source/guide/get_started/introduction.rst

 - **Action recognition** including action classification and detection
 - **Anomaly recognition** tasks including anomaly classification, detection and segmentation

-OpenVINO™ Training Extensions also supports different :doc:`training types <../explanation/algorithms/index>`:
+OpenVINO™ Training Extensions supports the :doc:`following learning methods <../explanation/algorithms/index>`:

 - **Supervised**, incremental training including class incremental scenario and contrastive learning for classification and semantic segmentation tasks
 - **Semi-supervised learning**
 - **Self-supervised learning**

-Moving forward, OpenVINO™ Training Extensions provides the :doc:`following features <../explanation/index>`:
+OpenVINO™ Training Extensions will provide the :doc:`following features <../explanation/index>` in coming releases:

 - **Distributed training** to accelerate the training process when you have multiple GPUs
 - **Half-precision training** to save GPUs memory and use larger batch sizes